Air India to lease out planes after Dreamliner induction

-MUMBAI State-run Air India AIN.UL, which has got lenders' approval to restructure its finances, said on Tuesday it plans to lease out excess aircraft after the induction of Boeing (BA.N) 787 Dreamliners into its fleet.
+MUMBAI State-run Air India, which has got lenders' approval to restructure its finances, said on Tuesday it plans to lease out excess aircraft after the induction of Boeing 787 Dreamliners into its fleet.

 The cash-strapped national carrier has plans to sell and lease back Dreamliners to cut its debt, a source told Reuters on Monday.